jekyllrb-ja/jekyllrb-ja.github.io/_docs/posts.md

 folder is where your blog posts will live.
-These files can be either [Markdown](http://daringfireball.net/projects/markdown/) or [Textile](http://redcloth.org/textile) formatted text files, and as long as they have [YAML front-matter](../frontmatter/), they will be converted from their source format into an HTML page that is part of your static site.
+These files can be either [Markdown](http://daringfireball.net/projects/markdown/) or [Textile](http://redcloth.org/textile) formatted text files, and as long as they have [YAML Front Matter](../frontmatter/), they will be converted from their source format into an HTML page that is part of your static site.
 -->